NVlabs/GCVit/README.md

 ### Training on ImageNet-1K From Scratch (Multi-GPU)

-The `GC ViT` model can be trained from scratch on ImageNet-1K dataset by running:
+The `GC ViT` model can be trained on ImageNet-1K dataset by running:

 ```bash
 python -m torch.distributed.launch --nproc_per_node <num-of-gpus> --master_port 11223  train.py \